 A. Hot Spot Program - Two Hot Spot studies will be conducted in FY 2018: an analysis of the US 401/US 70/Mechanical Blvd intersections and surrounding network, and an analysis of the US 64/Hodge Road interchange general area in Knightdale.
-Contracts were awarded in January and work has commenced.
+Contracts were awarded in January and work has commenced, beginning with a kickoff of the US 401/70/Mechanical Hot Spot on February 13.
 For more information please contact Paul Black.